Frequently asked questions.

 Who will teach the courses?

 A combination of South African and international academics and researchers will teach the courses.
+Please see the 2023/4, 2024/5 and 2025/6 course pages to see who has lectured for the AI for Science program in the past.

 If you didn’t find the answer that you were looking for, then admission enquiries can be sent to: